 With a new purchase in hand, a young woman leaves Out of the Blue, a hot spot for indie fashion.
 She crosses the street and heads into Kawaii Crepe, a funky eatery serving Japanese-style hand-rolled crepes.
 Meanwhile, a sidewalk busker with an acoustic guitar rocks an original tune, while his case lays open for donations.
 This is a small slice of life captured on one sun-drenched afternoon in Winnipeg’s Osborne Village.

 The neighbourhood, located just south of downtown Winnipeg and bordered by the Assiniboine River, has been a hub of boho chic since the 1960s.
 In May 2012, it was named Canada’s best neighbourhood.
-The area has tattoo parlors neighboring venerable churches beside a health-food store.
-Yoga studios, spas, cafés, vintage boutiques, clothing and accessory shops and designer jewelers line the sidewalks.
+The area has tattoo parlours neighbouring venerable churches beside a health-food store.
+Yoga studios, spas, cafés, vintage boutiques, clothing and accessory shops and designer jewellers line the sidewalks.
 Business has also made itself comfortable in the Village too.
 Architecture firms and multi-media and entertainment companies have all set up shop in the area.

 Osborne Village’s main drag is a buzz of constant activity from sunrise to last call.
 But walk one block east or west from Osborne Street and discover quiet tree-lined, residential streets.
 Turn-of-the-century Victorian homes, many converted into multi-use apartment buildings, sit beside upscale condominiums.
 More affordable rental suites and lower-cost housing are also in the mix.